Heinrich Julian Schmidt

 Heinrich Julian Schmidt (March 7, 1818 – March 27, 1886) was a German journalist and historian of literature.

 Biography

 He was born in Marienwerder (today Kwidzyn) in West Prussia.

-After studying history and philosophy at the University of Königsberg, he was appointed in 1842 to a mastership in the Luisenstadt Realschule in Leipzig.
+After studying history and philosophy at the University of Königsberg, he was appointed in 1842 to a mastership in the Luisenstadt Realschule in Berlin.

 From 1848 to 1861, he owned and edited Die Grenzboten conjointly with Gustav Freytag.

 In 1861, he moved to Berlin where he was editor-in-chief of the Berliner allgemeine Zeitung, and after that dedicated himself to literary history.
 In 1878 was rewarded for the journalistic services rendered to the government, by a pension from the emperor William I. He died at Berlin on March 27, 1886.

 Julian Schmidt's principal contributions to literary history are: